The best number porting experience anywhere

-Our specialized, highly-trained porting team is dedicated to making sure your port goes smoothly—and they’re really good at it.
+Our specialized porting team is great at making sure your port goes smoothly.
 Want proof?
-We’ve ported toll-free numbers for a market-leading conferencing provider that was carrying live conferencing traffic (we’re talking thousands of concurrent calls) at the time of port, and didn’t miss a beat.
+We’ve ported toll-free numbers for a market-leading conferencing provider carrying live conferencing traffic (thousands of concurrent calls) at the time of port, and didn’t miss a beat.

-Because we’re a carrier ourselves, we have strong relationships with the other Tier 1 carriers, allowing for speedier, simpler number ports.
-And we can make our own carrier services team accessible to you for things like port outs, disputed ports, and carrier relations if the need arises.
+We can make our own carrier services team accessible to you for port outs, disputed ports, and carrier relations if the need arises.

 Number porting is the process of transferring an active phone number from one service provider to another provider.
 This allows you (or your customer) to keep an existing phone number when changing service providers.
 You can port phone numbers between wireline, IP, and wireless providers.